2 CBM_dataPrep_SK

 2.4 Module functioning

-) that has the disturbance name and description.
-The table also provides a number on the raster we provide to identify disturbances (one per year since our simulations are yearly), and identifies if the disturbance is a whole stand disturbance or not.
-These disturbances need to be match to a disturbance matrix, which identifies the proportion of carbon transferred from one pool (source pool) to another pool (sink pool) when a disturbance occurs in that specific pixel of our study area.
+.
+The table also provides a raster values that differentiates between disturbance types (in our example, we provide one raster per year, which has all disturbances in that year, each having a unique raster value, as opposed to one individual raster per year per disturbance type), and identifies if the disturbance is a whole stand disturbance or not.
+These disturbances need to be match to a disturbance matrix, which identifies the proportion of carbon transferred from one pool (source_pool) to another pool (sink_pool) when a disturbance occurs in that pixel.
 If there is more than one match (e.g., more than one type of fire), the user will be prompted to select from a list of disturbance matrices available for the study area, for each spatial unit and ecozone combinations.
 The default matrices are provided in the Canada-wide defaults and are region (spatial unit and ecozone) specific.
 These are read-in by CBM_defaults and available to the CBM_dataPrep_SK module via the simList().
 We provide an example of selection in our example.
 The user-prompts look like this:

-There are a series of helper functions in CBMutils to help users explore and navigate disturbance matrices: spuDist for extracting the disturbances in a specific spatial unit, simDist() which lists the distrubances used in a simulation, and seeDist() which pulls out the proportions from source to sink pools.
+There are a series of helper functions in CBMutils to help users explore and navigate disturbance matrices: - spuDist for extracting the disturbances in a specific spatial unit, - simDist() which lists the disturbances used in a simulation, and - seeDist() which pulls out the proportions from source to sink pools.

 Because growth curves can be identified by strata, multiple columns can be used to identify growth curves using the curveID